aksharans/CSE110_Lab1/Hobbies.md

 My favorite genres are sci-fi, action/adventure, mystery, and epic/thriller.

 ## Video Games
-I like to play most video games.
+I like to play some video games.

 ## Reading
 Books are fun too.

+## YouTube
+No description necessary.